 Coming soon...

-RADICALS, Library Tales Publishing/Simon and Schuster (2027)
+RADICALS, Library Tales Publishing/Simon & Schuster (December 2026)

 Historical fiction, family, acceptance, loyalty, spirituality, love